MK-Khan123/testo-burger-server/README.md

 2. Applied Private Route (also known as Protected Route/ Authenticated Route) to restrict convenient access.
 Implemented Google sign in and Github sign in method using Firebase Authentication.
 User can also register and sign in using their credentials.

-3. The data displayed in the homepage is fetched from MongoDB but for some parts I used static data.
+3. The data displayed in the homepage (`Explore Our Menu` & `Image Gallery` section) is fetched from MongoDB but for most parts I used static data.
 Used route parameter to fetch data dynamically from MongoDB and displayed accordingly.

 4. Used React Redux for state management of `Cart` and handling `Checkout` Data.
-Followed _Ducks pattern_ while implementing Redux.
+Followed _Ducks Pattern_ while implementing Redux.

 5. User can pay with card (integrated payment gateway method specifically Stripe Payment) while ordering.

 6. Exhausted CRUD operations on multiple occasions while building the website.

 7. In addition, I used Material UI to make the website device responsive.
-Furthermore, I deployed the client site on Firebase which can be accessed through the above mentioned link.
+Furthermore, I deployed the client side on Firebase which can be accessed through the above mentioned link.
 Server side is deployed using Heroku.

 8. Working on to add these features
     * Sign in using Twitter account.